frctl/fractal-docs/docs/guide/components/configuration-reference.md

 ### statuses

 The set of available statuses that can be assigned to components.
-See the ~@TODOLINK @statuses', 'statuses documentation') }} for details of the default values and how to override them as required.
+See the [statuses documentation](../core-concepts/statuses.html) for details of the default values and how to override them as required.

 ```js
 fractal.components.set('statuses', {